IshanDwivedii/yt-download/README.md

 1. **Metadata Phase**: The tool uses a custom Go-based scraper to fetch the YouTube video page and extract the `ytInitialPlayerResponse`.
 This allows it to quickly display video information without needing an API key.
 2. **Download Phase**: When a download is requested, the tool invokes `yt-dlp` as a subprocess.
 This ensures that the download works even for videos with complex signature encryption that typically breaks simple downloaders.

+### Summarization Workflow

+When you use the `-transcript` flag, the tool performs the following automated steps:
+1.  **Fetch Transcript**: Downloads subtitles/transcript from YouTube.
+2.  **Create Meeting**: Uploads the transcript to the AI backend to create a new meeting entry.
+3.  **Generate Summary**: Automatically triggers the AI summarization for that meeting.
+4.  **Display**: Prints the summary and provides a link to view it online.

+You do **not** need to provide a meeting ID; the tool handles the entire process automatically.

 ## License